mongodb-js/collection-sample/README.md

 ])
 ```

-However, if more documents are requested than are in the collection, executes
+However, if more documents are requested than are available, the `$sample` stage
-a regular `find()` to fetch all documents instead.
-If the sample size is
+is omitted for performance optimization.
+If the sample size is above 5% of the
-above 5% of the collection count, the algorithm falls back to the reservoir
+result set count (but less than 100%), the algorithm falls back to the reservoir
-sampling, see below.
+sampling, to avoid a blocking sort stage on the server.

 #### Reservoir Sampling